zplayads/PlayableAdsDemo-android/README-EN.md

 public interface PlayLoadingListener {
     // This is a callback of completing the whole event (showing, playing, quitting from landing page), which means the reward shall be given void playableAdsIncentive();
-    // Mistake occurred during the showing
-    void onAdsError(int code, String msg);
+    // Mistake occurred during the showing, at this point, you can request the next ad void onAdsError(int code, String msg);
 }
 ```